mvmorin/queller-bot/glossary.md

 	- contains a Free Peoples' army of an active nation; and
 	- is not a `*target*` of a Shadow army; and
 	- does not contain a besieged Free Peoples' army; and
-	- the Free Peoples' army has higher `*value*` than the Shadow army att he unconquered stronghold.
+	- has a Free Peoples' army with higher `*value*` than the Shadow army at the unconquered stronghold.
 	- Orthanc is considered under `*threat*` if:
 		- it contains less than 4 hit points of Shadow units; and